amutaya/easyrbi/README.md

 #> 10      1971
 ```

+#### Calculate the annul Richard’s Barker Index (RBI)

-2. This returns a data.frames with 20 variables from the USGS database
-    which include discharge, drainage area, waterYear and the RBI value
+-   Returns a data.frames with the waterYear and respective RBI values
+    for given sites over a specified timeframe

 ``` r
 rbi_df(c("01564500", "01567000"), "1970-10-01", "1980-09-30")